StepsEight/PolyU_trafficMonitoringDAS/README.md

 We acknowledge the help from Jingming Zhang and Jipeng Liu.

 ## License
-For any technical issues, please contact Yinghuan Li via email ying-huan.li@connect.polyu.hk
+This open-source dataset is owned and managed by **the Photonics Research Institute of The Hong Kong Polytechnic University**.
+These data are exclusively for academic research and non-commercial use.
+For any commercial or technical issues, please contact Yinghuan Li via email ying-huan.li@connect.polyu.hk